Computer-aided production engineering: Technical Concerns

 aspects of manufacturing, but no known existing model fully meets the needs of a CAPE ernviroment.
 Therefore, a life cycle approach is needed to identify the different processes that a CAPE environment must support, and must define all phases of a manufacturing system or subsystem's existence.
-Some of the major phases which may be included in a system life cycle approach are, requirements identification; system design specification; vendor selection; system development and upgrades; installation, testing, and training; and benchmarking of production operations.
+Some of the major phases which may be included in a system life cycle approach are, requirements identification; system design specification; vendor selection; system development and upgrades; installation, testing, training; and benchmarking of production operations.

 Management, coordination, and administration functions need to be performed during each phase of the life cycle.
 Phases may be repeated over time as a system is upgraded or re-engineered to meet changing needs or incorporate new technologies.

 A software tool integration framework should specify how the tools could be independently designed and developed.
 The framework would define how CAPE tools would deal with common services, interact with each other and coordinate problem solving activities.
 Although some existing software products and standards currently address the common services issue, the problem of tool interaction remains largely unsolved.
 The problem of tool interaction is not limited to the domain of computer-aided manufacturing systems engineering—it is pervasive across the software industry.